jumper36/botify_qa_challenge/README.md

 The tools/librairies that helped us performing this challenge is :

 ● Language: Python3

 ● Driver: chromedriver_win32

 ● Browser: Google Chrome

 ● Test framework: Pytest

+Note : for this step (#1), we will be opening a new instance of Google Chrome every time the script is executed.